 Deborah is an actress, musician, playwright and voice artist based in the UK.
 She trained at Drama Studio London and is represented by Mary Elliot Nelson at Nelson Browne Management Ltd.

-Deborah is a talented writer, penning theatre reviews as well as articles, plays and screenplays, primarily on issues surrounding social justice.
+Deborah is a talented writer, penning articles, plays and screenplays, primarily on issues surrounding social justice.
 Her first play, Janetarium, was one of three selected through the Traverse Theatre’s Class Act project and was subsequently staged at the Traverse in 1994 and published in Theatre Scotland Magazine that same year.
 She later joined the theatre’s Young Writers Group, and continued to write and devise plays throughout her university and drama school training.
 In 2005, she co-authored Eve & Lilith with Jessica Martenson which was produced at that year’s Edinburgh Festival Fringe.

 “I loved Deborah Klayman’s Boundary, which brought images of cities divided by war home to the famous urban boundary between Edinburgh and Leith.”
 Joyce McMillan

 Deborah has performed in the UK and overseas in a variety of roles which include Emilia in Othello, Juliana Tesman in Hedda Gabler, Regan in King Lear, Mrs Pugh/Polly Garter in Under Milk Wood, and Fluellen/Alice in Henry V. She has also appeared as Geordie in Dead Man’s Cardy – Tyne Bride (TV Pilot) and a number of film projects.

 An experienced voice artist, Deborah has recorded projects for clients such as BP, Saatchi & Saachi, Portland TV, The Scottish Sunday Express and Oxford University Press.

 An accomplished cellist and singer, the projects Deborah undertakes frequently utilise her musical talents.